Mouleshwar3238/Forest_Cover_Classification/README.md

 </tbody>
 </table>

-The dataset has been split into a training subset and test subset, with 80 % being used for training and 20 % being used for testing.
-Before being used, the data in both subsets have been normalized using StandardScaler.
+The dataset was split into a training subset and test subset, with 80 % being used for training and 20 % being used for testing.
+Before being used, the data in both subsets was normalized using StandardScaler.

 ## K Nearest Neighbours (KNN Classifier)
 For the KNN classifier, the accuracy rates were computed for different values of K for the training dataset, and confusion matrices and bar plots were plotted for some of these values to visualize the frequency distribution of actual and predicted labels for the test dataset.